10 Best Watches Under $200 For Men on Amazon – Expert Picks

 Editor’s Note

 Seiko has been manufacturing watches since 1881 — and the Seiko 5 line is the most recommended entry-level automatic watch in the world, trusted by first-time buyers and serious collectors alike.
-The Seiko 5 is consistently cited as one of the best watches for the money — offering a genuine automatic movement at a price point that most Swiss brands can’t touch.
+(You can check our Best Seiko Watches for Men review for more Seiko watch options) The Seiko 5 is consistently cited as one of the best watches for the money — offering a genuine automatic movement at a price point that most Swiss brands can’t touch.
 Watch enthusiasts on Reddit’s r/Watches community consistently recommend the Seiko 5 as the definitive first automatic watch — the entry point into mechanical horology that never disappoints.
 With over 13,000+ verified Amazon reviews the real-world verdict speaks for itself.

 Important note: The Amazon listing incorrectly shows “Quartz” and “Battery Powered” in the specs — this is a known listing error.
 The SNKL45 runs on Seiko’s 7S26 automatic movement confirmed by the model number, Seiko’s official documentation, and thousands of verified buyer reviews.